Anyolite/anyolite/README.md

 * [ ] Mac support (might be possible, not tested yet)
 * [ ] More configuration options for the Rakefile
 * [ ] Ability to choose between mruby and regular Ruby
+* [ ] Convert macro body variables to fresh variables wherever possible

 ### Future ideas (might not actually be possible to implement)

 * [ ] Splat argument and/or arbitrary keyword passing
-* [ ] Method in mruby to determine owner of object
-* [ ] Convert macro body variables to fresh variables
 * [ ] Resolve context even in generic type union arguments